Alex Kirilloff Player Props: Twins vs. Braves

 Alex Kirilloff At The Plate

-- Kirilloff has seven doubles, four home runs and 19 walks while batting .255.
+- Kirilloff is batting .262 with seven doubles, four home runs and 19 walks.

+- Kirilloff has reached base via a hit in 27 games this season (of 46 played), and had multiple hits in nine of those games.

-- In 6.7% of his games this season, he has gone deep, and 2.5% of his trips to the dish.
+- He has gone deep in 6.5% of his games this season, and 2.4% of his trips to the dish.

-- Kirilloff has driven in a run in 11 games this year (24.4%), including two games with multiple runs batted in.
+- In 11 games this season (23.9%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.